Effective model-completeness for p-adic analytic structures: Application: effective model-completeness of the -adic exponential ring

+\begin{Remark} In \cite{Macintyre4}, A. Macintyre gives an algorithm that compute $S(f)$ (an upper bound for the number of roots in $\mathcal{O}_p$ for any choice of parameters such that it is finite) for any $\mathcal{L}_{pEC}$-term $f$.
+He uses an induction on the 'exponential height' for exponential terms and proceeds as in Lemma \ref{d(f) pEC-term} in general.
+This result also follows from the above proposition together with Theorem \ref{effective bound of system}.
+On the other hand, it seems that the bound obtained by Macintyre is sharper than ours. \end{Remark}

-So, by theorem \ref{effective model completeness of L_F}, \begin{theorem} $Th(\Z_{pEC})$ is effectively strongly model-complete. \end{theorem} So, the decidability of the full theory of $Th(\Z_{pEC})$ or of the $p$-adic exponential ring is reduced to the decision problem for $\mathcal{L}_{PEC}$-existential formula.
+Finally, by the last proposition and by Theorem \ref{effective model completeness of L_F}, \begin{theorem} $Th(\Z_{pEC})$ is effectively strongly model-complete. \end{theorem} So, the decidability of the full theory of $Th(\Z_{pEC})$ or of the $p$-adic exponential ring is reduced to the decision problem for $\mathcal{L}_{PEC}$-existential formula i.e.\ is there an algorithm which determines the truth value of existential formula in $\Zp$.
 In a subsequent paper, the author will solve this problem assuming a $p$-adic version of Schanuel's conjecture.

+\begin{acknowledgement} The results of this paper were part of the author thesis.
+The author would like to thanks his thesis supervisor A. Wilkie.
+He also thanks F. Point and A. Macintyre for their support during the writing process.
+The author is very grateful to the referee for pointing out a mistake in an earlier version of the draft and many helpful comments an suggestions. \end{acknowledgement}